AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 ### Scraping Numbers from HTML using BeautifulSoup

-Use **urllib** to read the HTML from the data files below, parse the data, extracte numbers, and compute the sum of the numbers in the file.
+The goal is to use **urllib** to read the HTML from the data files below, parse the data, extracte numbers, and compute the sum of the numbers in the file.\
+The approach is to find all the **span** tags in the file, pull out the numbers from the tag, and sum the numbers.

 ### Data Files